Skip to Content

 Know Your Protective Action Zone (PAZ)

-The 10-mile area around V.C.
-Summer Nuclear Station is divided up into 13 zones, called Protective Action Zones (PAZ).
-Knowing your PAZ will let you know if your zone is affected by the emergency and what actions to take to keep you safe.
+The 10-mile area around Surry Power Station is divided into 30 zones, called Protective Action Zones (PAZ).
+Knowing your PAZ will let you know if your zone is affected by the emergency and what action(s) to take to keep you safe.

 Listen carefully to instructions specific to your zone.
 Not all PAZs may be affected by the emergency or need to evacuate.